 The Council is required to complete seismic assessments of its buildings under its Earthquake Prone Buildings Policy, which was prepared according to the Building Act 2004.
 These assessments are in two parts: first there are Initial Evaluation Procedures (IEPs) and, if the results show that a building might be earthquake prone, then a further Detailed Engineering Assessment (DEA) is done.
-IEPs have been done on 13 Council buildings and DEAs have been completed on 12 buildings. \$500,000 has been provided in 2014/2015 for high priority upgrades.
+IEPs have been done on 13 Council buildings and DEAs have been completed on 12 buildings.
+The Council is proposing to spend up to \$1 million on a new multi-use Service Centre in Golden Bay to replace the former Service Centre on Commercial Street which has been assessed as being high risk in the event of a major earthquake.
+The \$1 million includes \$390,000 insurance from the old Takaka Library building.
+A further \$500,000 is proposed to be provided for in 2014/2015 for other high priority upgrades.
 Once detailed assessments of Council buildings have been received they will be reviewed and reported to the Council for a decision on any further action that might be needed.
 These decisions are expected to be considered as part of the process to develop the Long Term Plan 2015-2025.
 Central Government is currently reviewing the building standards for public buildings and has indicated that meeting 33% of the new building standards would be acceptable, rather than the current policy of 67%.